-At some point, we’ve all had somebody tell us that stamps are classed as legal tender and that if you take them to a store, they’re legally obliged to accept them.
-With few people actually understanding the true meaning behind the term, we’re here to set the record straight as the whether stamps are ‘legal tender’ in the UK and debunk the common misconceptions that everyone seems to believe.
+At some point, we’ve all had somebody tell us that stamps are classed as legal tender and that if you take them to a store, they’re legally obliged to accept them; but is this the truth, and are stamps legal tender in the UK?

 The majority of people believe that legal tender refers to a form of payment that a shop is required to accept by law.
 It may come as a surprise however to hear that this is simply not the case.

 In fact, the term ‘legal tender’ has a very narrow technical meaning that is not used in everyday life.
 It can only be used in reference to the repayment of debts and means that if someone offers to pay a debt in full using legal tender, they can not be sued for failing to repay.

 The term actually has no meaning when it comes to the purchasing of goods or services.
 It’s not uncommon for us to hear stories of people having their £50 notes turned away at stores and trying to argue that it’s ‘legal tender’, but the reality is that shops in the UK have no obligation to accept any particular form of currency.

 It is perfectly within a shop owner’s rights to determine the form of payment they wish to receive.
 This means that if they decided to stop accepting British banknotes and coins, there would be no legal action that could be taken against them (although it is likely they would lose customers!).